djavanm/canned-messages/README.md

 # Canned Messages

 A tiny React/Firebase app allowing two users to view/create messages.
-Click a can to login, and chat away!
+Click either the 🗑 or 🥫 to login, and chat away!

 ## Technology